 Tasveer’s first screening was held at The Elliot Bay Book Company during Gay Pride Month 2002, and since then, Tasveer has become an arts and culture fixture in the Seattle and Eastside area.
 Each year it produces three major festivals–the South Asian Film Festival; the South Asian International Documentary Film Festival; and Aaina, a festival celebrating South Asian women.
 Tasveer also organizes and sponsors numerous other smaller programs related to South Asia and its diaspora.
 Since 2002, Tasveer has shown over 800 films, has welcomed over 15,000 audience members to its events, and has empowered over 100 women to share their life experiences onstage in Yoni Ki Baat.

 Tasveer was incorporated as a non profit organization in March 2004 and is fully federally recognized 501c3 organization.

 Farah Nousheen lives in Albuquerque, NM.
 Contact her at firstname.lastname@example.org.

-To inspire social change through thought-provoking South Asian films, art & stories
+Mission: To inspire social change through thought-provoking South Asian films, art, and storytelling.

-To engage the community through films, storytelling & visual art from South Asia and its diaspora, to inspire social change, foster a deeper understanding of South Asian Culture and build a just society.
+Objective: To engage the community through films, storytelling, and visual art from South Asia and its diaspora; to inspire social change; to foster a deeper understanding of South Asian culture; and to build a just society.

-Throughout the year, we design diverse, thought-provoking and powerful events partnering with organizations, filmmakers, performers, visual artists, journalists, professors, and activists.
+Throughout the year, we design diverse, thought-provoking, and powerful events, and we partner with organizations, filmmakers, performers, visual artists, journalists, professors, and activists.

 Our main events are

-More information on current and past events on the Events page.
+More information on current and past events can be found on the Events page.